Fehmarn Belt fixed link: 2022

+2023

+On 6 January, the dredging work for the tunnel was 70% completed.

+In July, the German work harbor became operational and in August the tunnel element factory was completed.

+In December, the first tunnel element was finished and it was expected to be immersed in the Fehmarnbelt in 2024.

+2024

+On 15 April, construction work on the railway link from Puttgarden to Lübeck started on Fehmarn.
+Some of the sections of the German railway project, mainly south of Altenkrempe, were then still being planned again they had been dismissed by authorities.

+2025

+The first tunnel element has been installed and tunnel construction continues, starting from the north end on the coast of Lolland, with each individual element weighing 73,000 tonnes being cast on site, towed into position and carefully sunk into position to link onto the end of the lengthening tunnel.
+A viewing platform with a height of 24 m opened in Rødbyhavn at the beginning of 2025.

 Criticism

-The crossing has been discussed for more than 30 years.
-At the beginning of that period, before the reunification of Germany, the only possible link was towards Hamburg, as going towards Communist East Germany was not a viable option.
+The crossing has been discussed since before the reunification of Germany, when the only possible link was towards Hamburg, as going towards communist East Germany was not a viable option.
 Although times have changed and Europe has been politically and economically reshaped in the meantime, the plans for the Fehmarn Belt Fixed Link have stayed the course.
 The Cold War era conceptualization of the Fehmarn Belt Fixed Link has been highly criticized, as some see connecting the two capitals of Copenhagen and Berlin and on a larger scale, a link from Scandinavia to the former Warsaw Pact countries as a priority of the utmost importance.
 A Gedser–Rostock Bridge, about 50 km further east, has been proposed as an alternative or to complement the Fehmarn Belt Fixed Link, as this alternative proposal would better connect eastern Germany including Berlin and places further east and south with Scandinavia.

 Despite an offer to help offset the costs of the tunnel by the Danish Cyclists' Federation, it is not planned to include a cycle path.